allenai/nlphighlights/episodes/115_allennlp_interviewing_matt_gardner.md

 people's models, that doesn't align incentives very well in the research community.
 And so what we're trying to do now is have a better way to host like point people to third party repositories where other people's code lives, we highlight what they did.
-I think a recent one, we did this with has an AI 2 connection, but the, there was a project that I worked on with Nitish Gupta at the University of Pennsylvania.
+I think a recent one, we did this with has an AI2 connection, but the, there was a project that I worked on with Nitish Gupta at the University of Pennsylvania.

 </turn>